 „Will, can you help me to perform cardiopulmonary resuscitation?
 Do you know how?
 He really needs you now.
 Two shallow breath-ins, very carefully, when I say.
 Can you do that?“ His hazel eyes radiated fear and his green shades shone over the brown and golden ones, but he nodded his head, moving to the other side of his friend’s chest.

 With outstretched arms I leaned against Oliver’s breastbone, placing my hand on top of the other.
 I pushed straight down hard and quick.
 I let the heart fill with blood after every compress, pumping it to his system artificially.

 „On my mark.“ I whispered, winded. „Get ready.“ A droplet of sweat encircled my right temple, cheekbone and stopped at the tip of my nose, tickling.
-I managed to go for the first 30 compressions, but I knew it won’t be enough in the next series as our hearts tend to beat faster than that.
+I managed to go for the first 30 compressions, but I knew it won’t be enough to develop right blood pressure in the next series as our hearts tend to beat faster than that.
 I have been working non-stop for way too long and it showed.